 There is no simple way of calculating a fair financial settlement.

-Whether one party is responsible for a marriage's breakdown or 'at fault' (eg has committed adultery) rarely impacts on what is legally considered to be a reasonable financial settlement.
+Whether one party is responsible for a marriage's breakdown or not rarely impacts on what is legally considered to be a reasonable financial settlement.

 Instead, key factors to be taken into account (apart from the needs of any children) include: